jcolemorrison/node-processes-event-manager/README.md

 ## Notes

 This takes an approach using an intermediate manager in order to actually simulate a bounded buffer instead of assuming we will have one via the hardware.
-Also, instead of using separate web-servers, it leverages child processes and inter-process-communication (IPC) in order to take full advantage and speed of the system.
+Also I got (maybe to my own dismay) a little experimental - instead of using separate web-servers, it leverages child processes and inter-process-communication (IPC) in order to take full advantage and speed of the system.

 # IMPORTANT NOTE: